 Q: How long did it take you to install Illumination?

-JF: To install Illumination, we first had to basically re-wire the area for the event, placing cable throughout the grounds.
-Starting in late October, we laid more than 20 miles of cable, hiding it from guests as much as possible.
-We began lighting fixture installation in early November, working with our partners at Intelligent Lighting Creations.
-For three weeks, our team of 16 technicians, designers and programmers worked through the night at the Arboretum to install, test and test again, up until the November 22 launch.
-We were careful about when we worked, so as not to impact the Arboretum visitors’ daytime experience.
+JF: To install Illumination in 2014, we first had to basically re-wire the area for the event, placing cable throughout the grounds.
+We laid more than 20 miles of cable, hiding it from guests as much as possible.
+For three weeks, our team of 16 technicians, designers and programmers will work through the night at the Arboretum to install, test and test again, up until the launch.
+We were careful about when we work, so as not to impact the Arboretum visitors’ daytime experience.

 Q: What are you looking to have visitors take away from Illumination?